Debt vs Equity: Difference and Comparison

 For two primary factors, businesses opt for debt.
 First, the firm will take some of the debt and build leverage if it goes through the equity path.

-Secondly, often companies do not wish to endure the difficult IPO phase and instead want a means of taking debts from banks or financial institutions.
+Secondly, companies do not wish to endure the difficult IPO phase and instead want a means of taking debts from banks or financial institutions.
 This write-up will discuss the difference between the two terms.

 Comparison Table